← Back to posts🧠 Reopening relief meets soft UK jobs, dollar mixed

 Currency Outlooks

 πŸ”» USD: Futures imply roughly a 60 to 65 percent chance of a 25 bp Fed cut in December, which leaves the dollar vulnerable if incoming data confirm cooling momentum.
-The curve is modestly positive with 2s near 3.58 percent and 10s near 4.11 percent, so 2s10s around plus 0.5 percentage point typically caps broad USD rallies when risk is stable.
-Tactically, the dollar index struggles above 100.00 and finds support near 99.50.
-As government data return, softer labour or prices would lean dollar lower; a sticky pulse at the front end would keep the top of the recent range in play.
+The curve is modestly positive with 2s near 3.58 percent and 10s near 4.11 percent, so a 2s10s near plus 0.5 percentage point typically caps broad USD rallies when risk is stable.
+The dollar index has struggled above 100.00 and tends to find support near 99.50.
+As government data return, softer labor or prices would lean dollar lower, while a stickier front end would keep the top of the recent range in play.

 πŸ”Ί EUR: Euro sentiment is supported by a capped dollar and steady global risk.
-EURUSD can stabilise above the 1.1500 floor and probe 1.1620, then 1.1680 on a daily close.
-EUR remains modestly undervalued on short-term drivers, so dips into 1.1515 to 1.1530 look buyable while U.S. yields stay anchored.
-Watch EURCHF near 0.93 as a quick barometer of risk tone.
+EURUSD can stabilize above the 1.1500 floor and probe 1.1620, then 1.1680 on a daily close.
+On short-term drivers the euro screens modestly undervalued, so 1.1515 to 1.1530 is an area markets view as potential demand while U.S. yields stay anchored.
+EURCHF near 0.93 is a quick barometer of risk tone.

-πŸ”» GBP: UK unemployment rose to 5.0 percent and average weekly earnings total pay slowed to 4.8 percent year on year, pushing markets toward a December cut profile.
-OIS is roughly 18 bp priced by year end, which should keep GBP rallies shallow unless the dollar slides broadly.
-Levels: GBPUSD support 1.3050 to 1.3100, resistance 1.3200.
+πŸ”» GBP: UK unemployment rose to 5.0 percent and average weekly earnings slowed to 4.8 percent year on year, pushing markets toward a December cut profile.
+Around 18 bp is priced by year end, which tends to keep GBP rallies shallow unless the dollar slides broadly.
+Reference levels: GBPUSD support 1.3050 to 1.3100, resistance 1.3200.

 βš–οΈ CAD: Oil sits near Brent 64 and WTI 60, leaving CAD sensitive but not weak.
-Prefer fading USDCAD strength into 1.4100 while crude holds these handles, with 1.3950 as first support.
-The domestic calendar is light, so the USD leg dominates.
+USDCAD rallies have often stalled into 1.4100 while crude holds these handles, with 1.3950 as the first support area.
+The domestic calendar is light, so the USD leg dominates near term.

 βš–οΈ CHF: With EURCHF pivoting around 0.93 and sight deposits steady, CHF trades mostly as a risk toggle.
 In a calm tape and capped USD, EURCHF can grind toward 0.9350 while USDCHF mirrors DXY.
-Respect 0.9280 support in EURCHF on risk wobbles.
+Respect 0.9280 as initial support in EURCHF during risk wobbles.

 βš–οΈ AUD: Reopening risk-on helps, but AUD still trades the USD leg and global beta more than local data today.
-Levels: 0.6450 support, 0.6600 resistance.
-A softer DXY would let AUD test the topside.
+Reference levels: 0.6450 support, 0.6600 resistance.
+A softer DXY would allow tests of the topside.

-βš–οΈ NZD: Similar setup to AUD with slightly higher beta to shifts in U.S. cut odds.
-Fade rips toward 0.5900 unless U.S. yields roll over.
-A break under 0.5750 would signal risk fatigue returning.
+βš–οΈ NZD: A similar setup to AUD with slightly higher beta to shifts in U.S. cut odds.
+Rallies toward 0.5900 have tended to stall unless U.S. yields roll over, while a break under 0.5750 would signal risk fatigue returning.

 Conclusion